Ai Job Search Tools Comparison

 Best for: Currently employed people who want a campaign running in the background while they keep their current job.

-LoopCV runs always-on search loops across 20 job boards.
-You set the keywords and the resume, the loop keeps applying.
+LoopCV runs always-on auto apply loops across 20 job boards.
+You set the keywords and the resume, the loop keeps applying - and you save time on every application cycle.
 The Basic Looper free plan sends 10 applications a month, rare in this category.

 LoopCV continuous AI job search loop workflow